ZeinHajjAli/HugoBuild/content/about.md

 <DIV align="justify">
 Hey,

 Welcome to my tiny site.
-I'm a Computer Systems Undergraduate at Carleton University expected to graduate in April 2020.
+I'm a Computer Systems Undergraduate at Carleton University expected to graduate in December 2019.
 This site is just a way for me to keep a public log of my projects, no matter their nature.
 I hope to be updating whenever something worth posting about comes up but I might end up with a backlog of posts that I want to get to.

 ---